 An honors graduate of Princeton University and Georgetown University Law Center, Professor Fisher has served as a full-time law professor at several prominent universities.
 He served as a member of the American Bar Association’s Standing Committee on Ethics and Professional Responsibility and was chair of the ABA Business Law Section’s Professional Responsibility Committee.
 He is the current executive editor for legal opinions and professional responsibility for Business Law Today, the Business Law Section’s magazine, and he is an author of the Lexis-Nexis/Matthew Bender Banking Law Manual, which is updated semiannually.

 He has considerable experience in large law firm practice.
-At the Washington, D.C., law firm Hogan & Hartson (now Hogan Lovells), he worked on U.S. Supreme Court and other appellate matters with E. Barrett Prettyman, Jr. and John Roberts, the current chief justice of the United States.
+At the Washington, D.C., law firm Hogan & Hartson (now Hogan Lovells), he worked on Supreme Court of the United States and other appellate matters with E. Barrett Prettyman, Jr. and John Roberts, the current chief justice of the United States.

 Professor Fisher’s published scholarship has appeared in a wide variety of law reviews and anthologies, and some of his writings have won prizes or honoraria or been cited in judicial opinions.